James E. Tidwell II, Chairman, Board of Directors

 We look forward to another exciting year in 2014 as we constantly strive for new and better ways to serve you.
 We welcome your suggestions and feedback.
 Thank you for your continued support.

 Supervisory Committee Report

 The Supervisory Committee’s primary objective is to examine and evaluate the adequacy and effectiveness of internal controls within the credit union and to assure that the credit union’s goals can be met efficiently and economically.
 The committee also determines compliance with existing policies, plans, procedures, laws, and regulations, which could have a significant impact on credit union operations and reports.

 Additionally, the committee evaluates the effectiveness of management and employees in carrying out their assigned responsibilities.
 This is accomplished through audits of credit union operations, interaction with personnel, and involvement in monthly board and other executive meetings.

 Annually, the committee engages the services of an independent Certified Public Accounting firm to audit the credit union’s financial statements.
-The committee selected, in coordination with management, the accounting firm of Moss Adams to complete the 2012 annual audit.
-The audit for 2012 operations is currently in progress but is not yet complete.
-Upon completion of the audit in spring 2013, an opinion will be rendered regarding the 2012 financial statements.
+The committee selected, in coordination with management, the accounting firm of Moss Adams to complete the 2013 annual audit.
+The audit for 2013 operations is currently in progress but is not yet complete.
+Upon completion of the audit, expected in spring 2014, an opinion will be rendered regarding the 2013 financial statements.

 If you have questions about our role within Deseret First Credit Union, please feel free to contact me or any Supervisory Committee member.